 Get the Recipe: Glazed Sugar Cookie Wedges with Sprinkles

-Pretty and delicious, these glazed sugar cookies with sprinkles are cut into wedges for a pretty presentation.
-Decorate them with different sprinkles for different occasions.
+Pretty and delicious, these glazed sugar cookies are cut into wedges to make such a pretty cookie.
+Decorate them with different sprinkles for different occasions and times of year.

 5 stars from 2 ratings